younrx/CTF_Irek1/README.md

 ### Unlocking the verify command

 I have tried to unlock the `verify` command by sending specific hexa values to the server.
 I sent the command `unlock \x98\x93\x97\x94\x96\x93\x0d\x0a` but it didn't work.
 It looks like the values described in the previous section are not the exact values wanted by the server.

+It turned out that the python script I made allows me to send data without the end characters `0x0d` and `0x0a`.
+Thus, it is likely that the servers expect a 8-character PIN, without any end characters.
+The `0x0d` and `0x0a` were due to the use of telnet.